cashapp/misk/RELEASING.md

     git push && git push --tags
     ```

-5. Wait until the "Publish a release" action completes, then visit [Sonatype Nexus][sonatype_nexus] to promote (close then release) the artifact.
+5. Trigger the "Publish a release" action manually.
+Wait until it completes, then visit [Sonatype Nexus][sonatype_nexus] to promote (close then release) the artifact.
 Or drop it if there is a problem!

     ![Sonatype Release](/img/sonatype-release.gif)